bmorrow5/Prefix-to-Postfix-using-Stacks/README.txt

-This program is designed to convert a prefix to postfix expresssion using a stack data structure.
+This program is designed to convert a prefix to postfix expresssion using a stack data structure in Java.
 It can be run from the command line